amelentev/java-oo/README.md

 	Eclipse:        0.5
 	IntelliJ IDEA:  0.5

-Note plugin versions are independant.
-If version for X > version for Y then it doesn't mean Y is behind featurewise.
+Note plugin versions are independent.
+If version for X > version for Y then it doesn't mean Y is behind feature wise.

 # News #
+14 July 2016.
+As a workaround [Eclipse plugin](#Eclipse) works fine on Eclipse 4.4+ if you install [Scala IDE] plugin first.

 2 Feb 2016.
 [IntelliJ IDEA](#IDEA) plugin v0.5 released with support of IDEA 15.
 Requires Java8 to run the plugin.

 10 April 2015.
 [IntelliJ IDEA](#IDEA) plugin v0.4.1 released with support of IDEA 14.1.

 27 January 2015.
 Eclipse-oo-plugin version 0.5 released with support of [reverse binary operator overload][operatorRev].
-Unfortunately it [doesn't work in Eclipse 4.4 (Luna)](https://github.com/amelentev/java-oo/issues/26) yet.

 2 December 2014.
 New feature: [Reverse binary operator overload via `operatorRev` methods][operatorRev].<br/>
 Plugin versions updated: <br/>